Network and Remote Access

 # wget https://example.com/agreement.html

-This event appears in the Internet Access queue with the destination 45.60.22.168 — example.com.
-After you approve it, the same wget command completes without generating a new event for that IP address.
+Root Lock by HeartSuite intercepts the connection and the attempt appears in the Internet Access queue with the destination 45.60.22.168 — example.com.
+After you approve it, the same wget command completes without generating another entry for that IP address.

-To browse or edit network destinations that have already been approved, use the Allowlist screen ([a]) from the Dashboard.
+To browse or edit network destinations that have already been approved, select Allowed ([a]) from the Dashboard.
 Existing entries are grouped by category — Programs, File Access, and Internet Access — so you can quickly find and modify network permissions.

-For automation workflows or bulk changes, hs-manage-allowlist provides direct CLI access:
+For scripting and automation workflows that run without the Dashboard, hs-manage-allowlist provides direct CLI access:

 # hs-manage-allowlist add -x /usr/bin/wget -n 45.60.22.168